-In the event that the Contractor fails to begin work within thirty (30) calendar days from the date of notification that maintenance and repair is required at an airport, liquidated damages will be charged against the contractor for each calendar day beyond the thirty (30) calendar day period for which he fails to begin work at the airport.
+In the event that the Contractor fails to begin work within thirty (30) calendar days from the date of notification that maintenance and repair is required at an airport, liquidated damages will be charged against the contractor for each calendar day beyond the thirty (30) calendar day period for which work is begun at the airport.
+At any time prior to or after the start of work the Engineer may cancel or reassign the planned work without warning.
+No compensation shall be made for canceled or reassigned work.
+Acceptably completed work shall be paid according to contract line items.